minhphysics/DummyServer/README.md

 ## License

-This project is open-source and free to use under the MIT License.
+This project is open-source and free to use under the GPL-3.0 License.